 Ankle Fractures

-If you have suffered from an ankle injury an experienced podiatrist may be able to help you with your rehabilitation.
-You may benefit from specialist treatments such as a biomechanical assessment.
-You may be offered footwear advice, heel pads, self-help advice, exercise and stretching regimes.
-An orthotic insole can be prescribed which supports and cushions the foot and may reduce pain on impact on walking and running.
+If you have suffered from an ankle injury, an experienced podiatrist may be able to help you with your rehabilitation.
+You may benefit from specialist biomechanical assessment.
+You can be prescribed an orthotic insole as part of your treatment plan.
+A bespoke orthotic insole supports and cushions the foot and may reduce pain on impact on walking and running.
+An orthotic insole can to help correct overpronation, where a foot rolls in during gate or supination, where a foot rolls out during gate, which may stress and strain the ankle, cause instability, sprained ankles and ankle fractures.

 Rachel Miller is a highly experienced podiatrist specialising in biomechanics who sees many patients for ankle fractures.
-Her clinic, Highgate Podiatry, is in Highgate Village, N6, London.
-Clinics are held every Sunday, Wednesday and Thursday.
+Her clinic, Highgate Podiatry, is in Highgate Village, 14 Pond Square, N6 6BA, London.
+Clinics are held every Wednesday, Thursday, Friday and Sunday.
 Please contact the clinic for an appointment on 020 8348 5553.
 For the clinic’s address, map and directions see the Contact page and for information about orthotic insoles and biomechanics see the Biomechanics page.

 - Heel pain